 Charles VI of France became king in 1368 at the age of 11.
 There seems to be some indecision about his value as a monarch because he got two honourary titles―Charles the “Mad” and Charles the “Beloved.”

 He lived through lucid periods and then plunged into psychotic episodes.
 During one of the latter, he killed several of his loyal knights.
 He sometimes travelled about his palace on all fours and was not aware that he was king.
 Put on the psychiatrist's couch today, the diagnosis would likely be bipolar disorder.

 Scatological Royal Nicknames

-Eighth century Norway was graced by the presence King Eystein Halfdansson, known as Fret or Fjert; translation, Eystein the "Fart."
+Eighth-century Norway was graced by the presence of King Eystein Halfdansson, known as Fret or Fjert; translation, Eystein the "Fart."
 It’s not known exactly how he came by this name but one can make an educated guess.

 And, while this chapter is open we’ll have to drop in on James II of England and VI of Scotland, the last Catholic king of England, Scotland, and Ireland.
 He was kicked out in 1688 and replaced by the Protestant William of Orange.
 James fled to Ireland where he raised an army to try to get his throne back.

 James was comprehensively defeated at the Battle of the Boyne in 1690.
 He took off to France, no doubt the better to lead his remaining followers from a distance.